Skip to main content

 The Department of Sociology/Anthropology participates in a number of interdisciplinary minors at the University.
 Coursework offered by the Department contribute to the following minors: African-American Studies, African Studies, Children’s Studies, Civic Engagement and Responsibility, Cognitive Science, Ethnic Studies, International Studies, Latin American and Latino/a Studies, Middle Eastern and South Asian Studies, Native American Studies, Peace and Conflict Resolution Studies, Urban Studies, and Women’s, Gender, and Sexuality Studies.
 For further information on any of these minors and their advisors, please consult the Interdisciplinary Studies Programs section.

-Minor in Gerontology (Interdisciplinary Minor)
+Minor in Social Aspects of Aging (Interdisciplinary Minor)

 Minor in Food Studies (Interdisciplinary Minor)